micked99/ICT-Wspr-complete-setup/README.md

 The board will work on any band between 80m and 2m but most used band is 20m-10m

+The Arduino code is setup from start to use a 26Mhz Tcxo and to use a 4Mhz xo divided by 2 to run at 2Mhz, if other values used the code need to be changed - see below

 # GPS:

 The ATGM336-N31 support both GPS and Beidou system, by switching off Beidou and run the ATGM in GPS only mode we save another 4mA, see .ino file for the command, its activated by default.